yutakahirano/fetch-with-streams/README.md

       1. Set _res_'s readable stream to _stream_.
       1. Resolve _p_ with _res_.
   - To process response body for _response_, run these substeps:
-    1. Let _needsMore_ be the result of calling _enqueue_ with _response_'s body.
+    1. Let _needsMore_ be the result of calling _enqueue_ with an ArrayBuffer whose contents are _response_'s body.
-       If that throws an exception, terminate the ongoing fetch algorithm with reason _fatal_ and abort these steps.
     1. Clear out _response_'s body.
     1. If _needsMore_ is false, ask the user agent to suspend the ongoing fetch.
   - To process response end-of-file for _response_, call _close_.